Middle East Institute: The 1950s

-MEI continuously built its reputation by creating a language- as well as a publications program; St John Philby's Arabian Highlands was published for MEI by Cornell University Press in 1952.
+MEI continuously built its reputation by creating a language and a publications program; St John Philby's Arabian Highlands was published for MEI by Cornell University Press in 1952.
 MEI also increased the number of lectures, art exhibits, and conferences.
 Themes of annual conferences like "The Evolution of Public Responsibility in the Middle East" (1955), "Current Tensions in the Middle East" (1956), and "Neutralism, Communism: The Struggle for Power" (1959) reflected the post-World War II uncertainties about the Middle East.

 After having split from SAIS in 1948, MEI needed to find a new location.
-After spending a year at 2002 P Street, Keiser discovered and negotiated in late 1954 the purchase of two inter-connecting townhouses in the Dupont Circle neighborhood at 1761–1763 N Street NW with a joint garden and carriage house.
+After spending a year at 2002 P Street, Keiser discovered and negotiated in late 1954 the purchase of two inter-connecting townhouses in the Dupont Circle neighbourhood at 1761–1763 N Street NW with a joint garden and carriage house.
 The house, formerly occupied by Senator James B. Eustis and by architect Henry Ives Cobb, is MEI's current location.

 Keiser's death in 1956 triggered a period of re-evaluation.
 Edwin M. Wright took over as the second president until 1960, with Angus Sinclair briefly serving in 1958.